 - Litigation: If all other options fail, you may need to take the case to court.
 This is often the last resort because litigation can be expensive, time-consuming, and unpredictable.
 In some cases, though, this may be the only way to resolve your dispute.

-The options available to you if mediation fails depend on the specifics of your case and your goals.
-However, you can often find a resolution that meets your needs and interests by choosing the right approach, even if mediation fails.
+If mediation fails, the options available to you depend on the specifics of your case and your goals.
+You can usually find a resolution that meets your needs and interests by choosing the right approach.

 How Long After Mediation Can You Go To Court?